-Although I don’t have time to do any ribbon embroidery, I cannot help thinking about it nearly all the time.
-It’s so beautiful outside, so many flowers in bloom, and at this time of the year I just naturally see everything through the ribbon embroidery prism.
+It’s so beautiful outside, and with so many flowers in bloom, I cannot stop thinking about how nicely all those flowers would look as silk ribbon embroidery.
+At this time of the year I literally see everything through the ribbon embroidery prism.

 As you may know I’m on my final year of the RSN Future Tutor programme, and it’s literally just a couple of months left till I graduate.
 I’m struggling at the moment to find any time for extra projects beyond what is in the curriculum, but I have a few ideas that I’d love to share with you.
-This might inspire you to start a new project!
+This embroidery mini tutorial might inspire you to start a new project!

-After digging through a pile of vintage postcards to pick out some for printed backgrounds I sell, the first thing I usually do is checking whether the image looks good on fabric and if there are enough details to stitch with silk ribbons.
-Sometimes I stitch over a tiny piece of print just to fulfill my curiosity and check out how it would look like if embellished with ribbons.
+This is a fabric print of vintage postcard that I had in stock some time ago.
+I always checked them before adding on my website.
+Sometimes I stitched over a tiny piece of print just to fulfil my curiosity and check out how it would look like if embellished with ribbons.
 However, once I started stitching on this postcard, I just could not bring myself to stop until it’s been completely done.

 It’s absolutely stunning postcard, I love that cheeky musician puss hypnotising birds.
 Look how stunned they are with its beautiful play.
 Totally paralysed!

 I’m totally in love with my new textile postcard.
-It’s stitched on one of those fabric backgrounds I stock.
 I’m still not sure if it’s a cherry or an apple blossom.
 First I thought it’s an apple, but pink stamens made me a bit suspicious and now it looks more like a cherry for me.
 Anyway, flowers of both species are similar in shape and it’s the same way to go about stitching them.
 I used my favourite silk ribbon embroidery technique to brighten up the print.